Editorial Services – Fiction, Memoir and Creative Nonfiction

 I see my job as bringing out the best possible version of your story in your voice.
 I respect your sensibilities and your vision for your work, and I’m here to help you see what you may be missing because you are too close to the work.
 Ultimately, I want to help you become your own best editor.
 I enjoy working with people who seek rigorous, honest feedback.

-If you are uncertain which type of review you’d like for your manuscript, we can discuss where you are in the process.
-I can also do my best to let you know what I think your work will require, light, moderate or major editing.
+If you are uncertain which type of review you’d like for your manuscript, developmental critique, line editing, or light editing, we can discuss where you are in the process.

 For short manuscripts (stories and essays) I accept payment upon completion.
-For longer manuscripts (novels and memoirs) I request an initial payment of $1000 when I begin, with the balance due upon completion.
+For longer manuscripts (novels and memoirs) I request 50% when I begin, with the balance due upon completion.

 I’m the author of a short story collection, Shout Her Lovely Name, a New York Times Notable Book, and the memoir, Community Chest.
 I ‘ve also completed a novel, Must Be Nice, that is currently seeking a home.
 I am now at work on a memoir, Go Back to Sleep.
 My essays and stories have appeared in the New York Times, O, the Oprah Magazine, One Story Magazine, Zyzzyva, Greensboro Review, Gulf Coast and The Rumpus.
 I also write and edit a biweekly newsletter, read.write.eat.